Dear Consumer Ed:

 Most sellers offer some sort of refund or credit because they want customers to return, not out of any legal obligation.

 However, sellers are required to clearly state their return/cancellation policies.
 If you were sure that the website did not say "all refunds are for merchandise only" at the time of your purchase, then you might be able to claim that it was deceptive of them to misrepresent your refund or cancellation rights.
 But if the seller did disclose this policy previously, then you are probably out of luck.

-If you believe the product you bought was defective, that the advertising was misleading or deceptive, or that the website did not disclose the return policies before you made the purchase, you can submit a complaint to the Better Business Bureau at www.bbb.org; to the Federal Trade Commission at www.ftc.gov; or to the Governor's Office of Consumer Protection at www.consumer.ga.gov or by calling 404-651-8600 or 1-800-869-1123.
+If you believe the product you bought was defective, that the advertising was misleading or deceptive, or that the website did not disclose the return policies before you made the purchase, you can submit a complaint to the Better Business Bureau at www.bbb.org; to the Federal Trade Commission at www.ftc.gov; or to the Georgia Department of Law’s Consumer Protection Unit at www.consumer.ga.gov or by calling 404-651-8600 or 1-800-869-1123.